amy-ww/chatroom_game_cpsc210/README.md

 ## User stories
 - As a user, I want to select choices (X) that will be added to a list of choices (Y) to determine the ending I get.
-- As a user, I want to be able to change the main character's first and last name when the story starts.
+- As a user, I want to be able to change the main character's first name, last name, and username when the story starts.
 - As a user, I want to be able to adjust the volume of sound.
-- As a user, I want to be able to view my correct choice progress as I play.
+- As a user, I want to be able to view my correct choice progress at the end.
-- As user, I want to be able to save my current progress/location in the game.
+- As a user, I want to be able to save at certain prompted checkpoints in the game.
 - As a user, I want to be able to load my save file.